 The United Nations first accredited the Commission as an ‘A’ status National Human Rights Institution (NHRI) in 2009.
 We became Great Britain’s first accredited NHRI and the UK’s second - joining the Northern Ireland Human Rights Institution which was awarded ‘A’ status in 2006.
-The UN renewed this accreditation in 2015.
+The UN renewed our accreditation in 2015 and again in 2022.

 We are part of a global network of more than 105 NHRIs that play an important role at both national and international levels.
 NHRIs are independent bodies established to stand up for those in need of protection and hold governments to account for their human rights obligations.
 They also help shape laws, policies and attitudes that create stronger, fairer societies.